Medtronic to double ventilator production to meet COVID-19 treatment demand

 "Working in partnership, the federal government and industry leaders like your company will need to develop a strategy to meet the anticipated demand for ventilators so that patients will have the necessary life-saving care needed [to] confront COVID-19," Menendez's letter says.

-On Thursday, Medtronic officials said the company has already increased its production of the devices 40% since the start of 2020, bringing its weekly production to several hundred devices per week.
+On Thursday, Medtronic officials said the company has already increased its production of the devices by 40% since the start of 2020, bringing its weekly production to several hundred devices per week.

 Medtronic's ventilator manufacturing line in Ireland has more than 250 employees, and the company plans to double that number or more, including staff members transferred from other Medtronic sites, spokesman John Jordan said in an e-mail to the Star Tribune.